Supera™ Stent

 Consistent Patency Regardless of Lesion Length

-With some peripheral stents, increasing lesion lengths can lead to decreasing patency rates.31 The Supera™ Stent stands apart for its consistently high patency rates in lesions spanning lengths from 5.3 cm up to 28.0 cm*.
+With some peripheral stents, increasing lesion lengths can lead to decreasing patency rates.20 The Supera™ Stent stands apart for its consistently high patency rates in lesions spanning lengths from 5.3 cm up to 28.0 cm*.

-*Published data was included if lesion length and patency were both available.
+*Published data was included if lesion length and patency were both available. ^Multiple stents used for longer length.

 Note: Results from different clinical trials are not directly comparable.
 Information provided for educational purposes only.